E ritorno da te (song)

-"E ritorno da te" (literally I comeback to you) is a song by Italian recording artist Laura Pausini, released in September 2001 as the lead single from her first compilation album, The Best of Laura Pausini: E ritorno da te.
+"E ritorno da te" (literally And I comeback to you) is a song by Italian recording artist Laura Pausini, released in September 2001 as the lead single from her first compilation album, The Best of Laura Pausini: E ritorno da te.
 The Spanish-language version of the song, titled "Volveré junto a ti" (I'll go back next to you), received an ASCAP Latin Music Award for Pop/Ballad Song in 2003, while the Italian-language version received a nomination for International Song of the Year at the 2003 NRJ Music Awards.

 The song was inspired by Pausini's relationship with her manager Alfredo Cerruti.

 In 2013, Pausini recorded a new version of the song for her second compilation album, 20 - The Greatest Hits.